DRIF7ER/Hang_In_There_Project/README.md

 We used/added JavaScript to make the static Html and css page functional.
 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
-We established a solid github workgflow and really starting to understand how the flow works and fix issues using git commands.
+We established a solid github workflow and really starting to understand how the flow works and fix issues using git commands.
 We also psuedocoded really well when creatiing each function.
-A challenge we faced was managing all the variables for the qeury selectors and event listeners.
+A challenge we faced was managing all the variables for the query selectors and event listeners.